What is It?

-The URL Checker tool checks for broken landing pages with 404 errors, or with any piece of text that indicates a product is out of stock.
+The URL Checker tool checks for broken landing pages with 404 errors or with any piece of text that indicates a product is out of stock.

-This tool is created from the concept of the Check Destination URL Script and modified into its own tool to avoid script timeout.
+It is created from the concept of the Check Destination URL Script and modified into its own tool to avoid script timeout.
 We all know that Google Ads has a limit on scripts, so if your account is very large, the script will time out without checking all the URLs.

 Getting Started